Avoid being the Stepzilla in your Blended Family

 The picture of a stepmother is not painted with bright pastels but with a paintbrush dipped in black.
 It is interesting that these are usually the first images of a stepmother that children are introduced to and more often than not, children carry these perceptions into reality.
 For the step-mom, as much as they do their best to rise about the “Cinderella” syndrome, it is harder than you think.
 Simply marrying the “father” in itself can set the stage for resentment and jealousy.

 If this accusation is true, stepmothers, in reality, have a high mountain to climb to rid that image of the evil stepmother.
-As a stepmother myself, I reflected on how my husband (their father) and I proved that I am not any of the Disney evil stepmothers that are described above.
+As a stepmother myself, I reflected on how my husband (their father) and I proved that I am not any of the Disney evil stepmothers that are sometimes found in a blended family.

 Once couples come to see me, it is too late.
 However, there are things that you can do when you are entering a marriage and about to become a stepparent/ stepmother: